 A thorough inspection of HVAC components is vital for identifying deeper mold issues that may not be visible in the ducts alone.
 Mold often hides in coils, drip pans, or blower motors—areas that aren’t reached during basic duct cleaning.

+How often should you get a duct cleaning?
 Professional inspections help detect early signs of contamination and assess whether the mold has spread to other parts of the HVAC system.
 Technicians use tools like moisture meters, cameras, and thermal imaging to pinpoint problem areas.
 Regular inspections are key to ensuring that air duct cleaning isn’t just treating the symptoms, but addressing the root causes of mold growth for long-term prevention and air quality improvement.

 When Cleaning Isn’t Enough: Mold Remediation Explained